matsuyoshi30/gocp/README.md

 $ cd ./[contest No]/A

-# Show the contest info (e.g. task A).
-$ gocp info

-# If you use language need to compile, you do it.
+# Solve task ( If you use language need to compile, you do it )

 # Run test cases (e.g. task A).
 $ gocp test